 If you’re going to seek fractures and broken bone compensation and you’d like Advice.co.uk to provide free legal advice and arrange a no win no fee solicitor for you to make your claim, then you can follow this simple process to begin:

-All of our team are friendly, professional and are driven to ensuring that clients get the full amount of compensation they deserve.
+All of our team are friendly, professional and are driven to ensuring that clients get the full amount of compensation they deserve for bone fracture claims.
 They are experienced personal injury specialists and can answer any questions you may have before and during your claim.

 Hopefully, now that you’ve read this guide about fractured and broken bone compensation claims, you’d like to use Advice.co.uk to help you with your claim today.
 If so, you can get in touch by contacting us in any of these ways:

 - Telephone: Call us on 0161 696 9685

 - Online: Fill in this form with brief details of your claim and we’ll get back to you

 - Email: Send a message to the team on [email protected]